AlexShukel/am08x24arc/OPCODE.md

 # OPCODE specification

-OPCODE consists of 26 bits.
+OPCODE consists of 25 bits.
 First 16 bits are for operand.
 Next 6 bits for operation code.
 Last 4 bits remains for specific needs.

 ANY ARG:
-the last 2 bits define how to interpret argument:
+the last bit define how to interpret the argument:
-1) 16 bit number    - 00
+1) 16 bit number  - 0
-2) registry         - 01
+2) registry       - 1
-3) memory address   - 10

 <!-- FIXME: MOV is the only operation that uses all last 4 bits. -->